YashdalfTheGray/dotfiles/README.md

 # terminal-config

+OSX terminal rc files

-Oh my zsh config files
+## Oh my zsh

 This file relies on [this awesome utility](https://github.com/nvbn/thefuck) to be installed.
 Well, maybe not relies on but it's nice to have it installed.